7 top tips for measuring and improving employee wellbeing

-But at the moment, employee check-ins are an extremely useful tool for monitoring mental wellbeing.
-With so many people working remotely from self-isolation, it's important to make sure that employees are holding up as well as they can under the effects of cabin fever.
+They're especially important for remote workers, and other staff in solitary roles.
 Weekly10's check-in features a high level of question customisation, and allows for effective two-way feedback between manager and employee to ensure you're asking the right questions.

 Embrace positive changes to workplace culture

-It can be difficult to implement real change in an entrenched workplace culture.
+It can be difficult to create real change in an entrenched workplace culture.
 After all, if it ain't broke, don't fix it, right?

 But the world of work is changing quickly.
 So, you can either change with it, or be left in the dust.
 Between hushed whispers of automation and the waves of ongoing research in the workplace, it's quickly becoming apparent that a focus on wellbeing is the way forward.